Sarangi-Sourav/Sarangi-Sourav/README.md

-- 👋 Hi, I’m @Sarangi-Sourav
+- 👋 Hi, I’m sourav kumar sarangi
-- 👀 I’m interested in learning datascience
+- 👀 I’m interested in learning more about data science and machine learning
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working on a project and very excited to use new machine learning algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...